stevenvergenz/dfrpg-toonstore/README.md

 There is a test user in the database template.
 Though you can no longer log into the account, you can view the sample character sheet by viewing https://example.com/tester/lifeson.

-NOTE: Server only runs in HTTPS mode for now, so don't forget to put that into your browser when testing it.